TBD54566975/did-dht/spec/spec.md

 2. Decode the resulting [[ref:BEP44]] response's `v` value using [[ref:bencode]].

-3. Uncompress the DNS packet according to [[spec:RFC1035]] section 4.1.4.
+3. Uncompress the DNS packet according to [[spec:RFC1035]] [section 4.1.4](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.4).

 4. Reverse the DNS [property mapping](#property-mapping) process and re-construct a conformant [[ref:DID Document]].

     a.
-Identify the [[ref:Identity Key]] using the [[ref:suffix]] of the `did:dht` identifier, with record name `_k0._did`, and set it's Verification Method ID to `0`.
+Identify the [[ref:Identity Key]] using the [[ref:suffix]] of the `did:dht` identifier, with record name `_k0._did`, and set it's Verification Method ID and JWK `kid` to `0`.

     b.
-Set all other key Verification Method ID values to their JWK Thumbprint as per [[spec:RFC7638]]
+For all other keys, assign the Verification Method ID as follows:

+      i.
+If an `id` value is provided, use that value as the Verification Method ID and JWK `kid`.

+      ii.
+If no `id` value is specified, calculate the key's JWK Thumbprint according to [[spec:RFC7638]] and use it as the Verification Method ID and JWK `kid`.

     c.
 Expand all identifiers (i.e. Verification Methods, Services, etc. `id`s ) to their fully-qualified form (e.g. `did:dht:uodqi99wuzxsz6yx445zxkp8ddwj9q54ocbcg8yifsqru45x63kj#0`